 What Will I Study?

-In A-Level Physics, you build upon your GCSE knowledge of forces, electricity and waves and see how these concepts are used in devices such as sensors, polarisers, musical instruments and earthquake defences.
+In Advanced Level Physics, you build upon your GCSE knowledge of forces, electricity and waves and see how these concepts are used in devices such as sensors, polarisers, musical instruments and earthquake defences.
 You also learn brand new, cutting-edge Physics such as Astrophysics, Quantum Physics, The Standard Model of Particle Physics and Medical Physics.

 You will study: